 - New measures to tackle emissions from HGVs, a sector which until now has had no emission reduction policy.
 The new voluntary commitment is a 15% emission reduction from the sector by 2025.

 The Strategy also recognises that many more EV charging points will be needed in the coming years.
 Plans include a £400m charging infrastructure investment fund that has been set up, a call for all new street lights to include charging points- though there is no mention of retrofitting existing street lighting- and all new homes to have a charge point available.

 However, the Department of Transport said hybrid cars and vans would not be included in a ban on the sale of new petrol and diesel models from 2040.
 The Committee on Climate Change(CCC) state that ‘to meet the Government’s stated goal of every car and van being zero emission in 2050, only pure battery electric vehicles and long range plug in hybrids can be sold after 2035, enabling the majority of journeys to be completed in electric mode.’You can raise the significance of including hybrid cars in the 2040 ban with your MP, given that they release emissions and therefore would not be in line with the ‘zero emission’ target as the report was supposed to set out.

 What can I ask my MP to do to support the EV industry?

-- A report by the Economic and Social Research Council (2017) emphasises the need to improve the charging point infrastructure in the UK.
-In particular, you could discuss with your MP what measures are being taken to provide more charging points in the local area.
+- There is a need to improve the charging point infrastructure in the UK.
+Now that the Road to Zero strategy has announced plans for increased EV infrastructure investment, you could discuss with your MP what measures are being taken to provide more charging points in the local area.